 Construction costs were developed for each alternative.
 For the planning period of 20 years, we concluded that a new membrane bioreactor treatment plant would provide the most cost-effective and reliable solution.

-Design.
-Mott MacDonald designed the new membrane treatment plant for an average flow of 7,200 gallons per day (gpd) and a peak daily flow of 12,000 gpd.
+Mott MacDonald designed the new membrane treatment plant for an average flow of 7,200 gallons per day (GPD) and a peak daily flow of 12,000 GPD.

 In addition to a below-ground concrete trash trap, flow equalization tank, and raw-sewage pump station, the plant design included an advanced treatment building with these facilities: